ammo414/PoliticalCoding/README.md

 ### Current Analytics

-A screenshot of my superset dashboard at the moment
+A screenshot of my superset dashboard at the moment:
 ![superset dashboard of articles over time by cap code, and overall composition of cap codes for articles and for bills](images/superset-screenshot.png)